rodgallex/DAO-Solidity/README.md

-# 🗳️ Sistema de Votación DAO en Solidity
+# 🗳️ DAO Voting System in Solidity

-Este proyecto consiste en el desarrollo de un sistema de votación descentralizado implementado mediante contratos inteligentes en Solidity.
-Está inspirado en el modelo de las DAOs (*Decentralized Autonomous Organizations*), permitiendo a los participantes proponer, votar y ejecutar decisiones de forma autónoma y transparente en la blockchain.
+This project consists of developing a decentralized voting system implemented through smart contracts in Solidity.
+It is inspired by the DAO (*Decentralized Autonomous Organizations*) model, allowing participants to propose, vote, and execute decisions autonomously and transparently on the blockchain.

-## ⚙️ Características
+## ⚙️ Features

-- Propuesta y registro de iniciativas por miembros autorizados
+- Proposal and registration of initiatives by authorized members
-- Sistema de votación con mecanismos de control de participación
+- Voting system with participation control mechanisms
-- Ejecución automática de resultados según el consenso
+- Automatic execution of results based on consensus
-- Transparencia y trazabilidad mediante blockchain
+- Transparency and traceability through the blockchain